mohanraj-nagasamy/mohanraj-nagasamy.github.com/_posts/2021-01-14-book-review-notes-monolith-to-microservices.md

 #### Data Consistency
 * Check before deletion
+	* Strongly urge not to consider option, because of the difficult in ensuring that this operation is implemented correctly as well as the high degree of service coupling
 * Handle deletion gracefully
+	* Show "Not Available" instead of "Not Found"
+	* Consider `410 GONE` instead of `404 Not Found`
 * Don't allow deletion
+	* Implement a soft delete capability.
+	* "graveyard" table or event sourcing
 * So how should we handle deletion?
+	* The record we are looking for no longer exists - service may be recovered to an earlier state or a bug.
+	* Always look to build in resiliency, and consider what happens if a call fails; hand the failure gracefully.

 #### Where to Use It
+	* Are we breaking apart things that we shouldn't?
+	* Data integrity issues to consider.

 #### Example: Shared Static Data
 * Pattern: Duplicate static reference data